 The last day you may work is May 20, 2016.
 Talk to your Supervisor about your schedules.

 - Maintaining Work Eligibility:

-Students must resolve any administrative holds (negative service indicators) by December 22, 2015 to continue working after Fall Finals.
+Students must resolve any administrative holds (negative service indicators) by May 20, 2016 to continue working after SPRING Finals.